wailsapp/wails/v3/V3 Changes.md

 - Why use `float64`?
 Can't we use `int`?
   - Because JavaScript doesn't have a concept of `int`.
 Everything is a `number`, which translates to `float64` in Go.
 There are also restrictions on casting types in Go's reflection package, which means using `int` doesn't work.

+### BackgroundColour

+In v2, this was a pointer to an `RGBA` struct.
+In v3, this is an `RGBA` struct value.

+### WindowIsTranslucent

+This flag has been removed.
+Now there is a `BackgroundType` flag that can be used to set the type of background the window should have.
+This flag can be set to any of the following values:
+- `BackgroundTypeSolid` - The window will have a solid background
+- `BackgroundTypeTransparent` - The window will have a transparent background
+- `BackgroundTypeTranslucent` - The window will have a translucent background

+On Windows, if the `BackgroundType` is set to `BackgroundTypeTranslucent`, the type of translucency can be set using the `BackdropType` flag in the `WindowsWindow` options.
+This can be set to any of the following values:
+- `Auto` - The window will use an effect determined by the system
+- `None` - The window will have no background
+- `Mica` - The window will use the Mica effect
+- `Acrylic` - The window will use the acrylic effect
+- `Tabbed` - The window will use the tabbed effect